 We utilize scientists, key opinion leaders and physicians to advise us on scientific and medical matters as part of our ongoing commercialization activities and research and product development efforts, including experts in clinical trial design, preclinical development work, chemistry, biology, immunology, oncology and immuno-oncology.
 Certain of our consultants receive non-employee options to purchase our common stock and certain of our scientific and medical advisors receive honorarium for time spent assisting us.

 Corporate Information

-We were incorporated in Delaware in June 1996.
 Our principal executive office is located at 1180 Veterans Boulevard, South San Francisco, California 94080.
 Our telephone number is (650) 624-1100.
-Our website is located at www.rigel.com.
-The information found on our website is not part of or incorporated by reference into this Annual Report on Form 10-K.

 Available Information